VincenzoGuastella/MandelbrotSetDesigner/README.txt

 Added right click popup menu with "Center Here" and zooming at different levels.
 Various performance improvements and added PixelsCalculation for better thread management.

+Version 0.2.0

+Some code cleanup and performance improvements.
+Added a java.util.concurrent.CountDownLatch and removed all the wait instructions.